 Small businesses have told us what that think is broken about their relationship with big financial service providers.
-But Cargo Founder and CGO, Dan Gliatta, asks “Does it even need to be fixed?”
+But we ask: “Does it even need to be fixed?”

 “I’ve come to the conclusion that big banks + SMBs are not a good fit.” – Cargo Panelist

-I originally set out to write the mindsets and behaviors of small business owners and buyers as it relates to financial service providers, pulling from our latest Small Business research study, Heads Up.
+We originally set out to write the mindsets and behaviors of small business owners and buyers as it relates to financial service providers, pulling from our latest Small Business research study, Heads Up.
 But you can consume that here.
-It’s filled with interesting insights, observations, and implications to big brands, so I encourage you to check it out.
+It’s filled with interesting insights, observations, and implications to big brands, so we encourage you to check it out.

 But, like a lot of small businesses, I’ve decided to pivot and instead build off a simple question: Do big banks and small businesses really need a “relationship” going forward?
 Based on some of the comments from our small business panel, I’m not so sure trying to fix or build a relationship is needed – or even possible.

 What small businesses want are frictionless and painless experiences.
 And humans may not be needed to achieve it.
 Continuity and consistency at every interaction breeds trust with SBOs, and trusting who they do business with is the #1 influencer when small businesses select a financial service provider.